The page covers:

-Giuseppe Vasi dedicated his sixth book of views of ancient and modern Rome to the parish churches; some of them had an imposing appearance
+Giuseppe Vasi published in 1756 his sixth book of views of ancient and modern Rome which covered its parish churches; some of them had an imposing appearance

-others had a fascinating history (i.e. S. Agnese fuori le Mura);
+others had a fascinating history (e.g. S. Agnese fuori le Mura);

 when the parish church was uninteresting, Vasi utilized it to show something else; he did so in this etching where S. Ivo dei Brittoni is the excuse for showing Via di Ripetta, a street opened by